Stafford University Uganda: Overview

-The university was established with the consent and collaboration of Stafford University in the United Kingdom.
+The university was established in 2014.
 It offers courses that lead to the award of certificates, diplomas, and degrees, with study modalities that include day, evening, and weekend sessions.

 Academics

 As of December 2017, the university's academics were organised through the following faculties:

 Faculty of Humanities and Social Sciences

 The faculty is divided into the following departments, each led by a departmental head.